Ahmed-Kaid/quantization-visualizer/README.md

 To download this project, use one of the following steps:

 - Clone this repository `git clone https://github.com/Ahmed-Kaid/quantization-visualizer.git`
-- Download the latest release
+- Download the [latest Release](https://github.com/Ahmed-Kaid/quantization-visualizer/releases/latest/download/quantization-visualizer.zip) and extract it to a folder
 - Download the repository as ZIP and extract it to a folder

 ## Usage